 Benjamin Lipton, LCSW

-Benjamin Lipton, LCSW, is a founding faculty ember of AEDP™ Institute.
-He is based in New York City and has travelled nationally and internationally to teach and present AEDP to a broad range of professional audiences.
+Benjamin Lipton, LCSW, is a founding faculty member of AEDP™ Institute.
+Based in New York City, he teaches all levels of AEDP to a broad range of professional audiences across the US and internationally.
 Mr. Lipton pioneered the first AEDP Advanced Core Training programs (Bay Area and Seattle); and he teaches seminars as well as the certification courses Essential Skills and Advanced Skills.
 His open and engaging teaching style and skill in translating complex ideas into clear and accessible learning points receives consistent praise from his audiences.
 Mr. Lipton is the editor of From Crisis to Crossroads: Gay Men Living with Chronic Illnesses and Disabilities (Haworth Press) and has published many clinical articles and book chapters in psychology and social service journals over the past two decades.
 His most recent article, co-authored with AEDP Developer Diana Fosha,PhD is on working with attachment in AEDP; Attachment as a Transformative Process in AEDP: Operationalizing the Intersection of Attachment Theory and Affective Neuroscience.
 Mr. Lipton has held adjunct faculty appointments at Columbia Presbyterian Department of Psychiatry and New York University School of Social Work and he serves on the Editorial Board of the Journal of Gay and Lesbian Social Services.
 Previously, he was the Director of Clinical Services at Gay Men’s Health Crisis (GMHC), the world’s first and largest HIV/AIDS service organization.
 In addition to his expertise in AEDP, Mr. Lipton has training in EMDR, Internal Family Systems, Solution-Focused therapy and psychodynamic psychotherapy.
 Mr. Lipton is committed to the foundational principle of human development that change for the better, at every level of civilization, flourishes when people feel safe enough to be curious and take necessary risks.
 He is passionately dedicated to bringing this alive in both his practice and teaching.